jisungahn10/jisungahn10.github.io/_projects/braad.md

     <div class="col"></div>
 </div>

-From this, we then used the manipulability metric $$w$$ to assess the manipulability for a given point in the workspace.
-The Jacobian was used to assess the manipulability for a given point in the workspace.
+The Jacobian was then used to compute the manipulability $$w$$ for a given point in the workspace.

 <div class="row">
     <div class="col"></div>